dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_scaling.rst

 Scaling for Production
 ======================

-This section provides guidance on coding your application for performance on problems of the industrial scale supported by `Leap's <https://cloud.dwavesys.com/leap>`_ quantum-classical hybrid solvers.
+This section provides guidance on coding your application for performance on problems of the industrial scale supported by quantum-classical hybrid solvers in the `Leap <https://cloud.dwavesys.com/leap>`_ service.

-While the code examples below focus on :ref:`constrained quadratic models (CQMs) <concept_models_cqm>`, most the guidance is also applicable to :ref:`binary quadratic models (BQMs) <concept_models_bqm>` and :ref:`quadratic models (QMs) <concept_models_quadratic>`.
+The code examples below focus on
+:ref:`constrained quadratic models (CQMs) <concept_models_cqm>`, non
+:ref:`nonlinear models <concept_models_nonlinear>`.
+(Most the guidance is also applicable to :ref:`binary quadratic models (BQMs) <concept_models_bqm>` and :ref:`quadratic models (QMs) <concept_models_quadratic>` in general.)

 This section does not discuss
 `algorithmic complexity <https://en.wikipedia.org/wiki/Computational_complexity_theory>`_
 or problem formulation.
 For information about problem formulation, the :ref:`opt_workflow` section provides an introduction and the :ref:`qpu_reformulating` section describes more advanced techniques.

 Simple Example Application
 ==========================